Name: Mrs Helen Hankey, GRNCM, PGCE, MEd

 There is a strong bond between the girls and a warm family atmosphere.
 All new girls have buddies.
 Every girl is part of our extended family and also has the support of smaller, family groups that include a cross section across all ages.
 The security of their term time home encourages the girls to develop and grow as individuals.
 The ethos of kindness, respect and the tolerance of others underpins all that we do.

-Diane and Martin live in House and are contactable by both the girls and their parents at all times.
+Kath lives in House and is contactable by both the girls and their parents at all times.
 Within girls' boarding we also have a resident, full time Matron and two resident graduate assistants.
 Other teaching staff live adjacent to the boarding accommodation and a helping hand is never more than a few seconds away.

 In addition to this, a team of enthusiastic and dedicated duty staff work during the evenings and weekends.
 This further extends the network of support and offers extended opportunities for a range of activities.
 In the evening there is a varied programme of activities, run by an experienced, caring team of house tutors.
 This enables the girls to make the most of the wonderful and extensive facilities on offer at our school.

 Evening activities include social events, family games, talent shows, art, swimming, cookery, football, badminton, Tai Chi and air rifle shooting.
 Those girls who have their own ponies at school also have the opportunity to ride and care for them.
 On a morning, before school, girls can take part in running club, netball, swimming and cricket coaching.
 Those who play musical instruments also have supervised practice time.